NlightNFotis/nlightnfotis.github.io/_posts/2022-05-12-reflections-on-learning-how-to-grow-almost-anything.markdown

   one of the lectures.
 * **Karolina Sulich**, for providing some early assistance during my project, and for introducing me to Amy Holt,
-* **Amy Holt,** who provided me with specific answers to some immunology related questions I had, with regard to the final project.
+* **Amy Holt**, who provided me with specific answers to some immunology related questions I had, with regard to my final project.

 You can find my course notes, exercises, and final project at my course notes [Notion page](https://www.notion.so/HTGAA-2022-a43e0f0b56a444f29aea3a94a388c7bf).